legosx/symfony-art/README.md

 ## Requirements

+- Composer
 - PHP 7.0
 - PDO SQLite extension for PHP

 ## To Run: